When Kids Ask About… WHAT?!!

 Why?
 Because they’ve never heard of it… or because they’re too embarrassed to ask about this embarrassing subject?

-Sadly, this unmentionable subject (that I’m mentioning) is becoming increasingly commonplace in today’s culture.
+Sadly, this unmentionable sex act (that I’m mentioning) is becoming increasingly commonplace in today’s culture.
 And no, it’s not a subject we need to bring up, because sadly, our culture is already bringing it up.
 Let me give you several examples.

 Last week my wife and I went to see the new movie, Kingsman, starring Colin Firth (You might remember it from it’s ads during the Super Bowl).
 We were on a road trip and hadn’t read anything about the film; we had just seen the previews and my wife said, “I like Colin Firth.”